Optical response of alternating twisted trilayer graphene: Conclusion

 \section{Conclusion}

 In this paper, we analytically described the overall optical response of the alternating-twist trilayer system.
-First, we studied implications of symmetry principles, making assumptions about the trilayer conductivity tensor under mirror symmetry with respect to the middle layer.
-We argued that the emergent optical response is composed of: (i) an effective electro-magnetic response akin to the twisted-bilayer graphene constitutive relations, where chirality plays a key role; and (ii) an in-plane magnetic response.
-We made predictions for the character of the bulk plasmonic modes in this trilayer configuration.
-Second, by invoking microscopic principles via the Kubo formulation, we showed that the magnetic response is proportional to a coupling between effective twisted bilayer and monolayer systems.
-We estimated that the magnetic response is very weak, because of the dramatic effect of the moir\'e scale near the magic angle.
-This estimate can explain the practical absence of an in-plane magnetic susceptibility in the alternating twisted trilayer graphene.
+By performing a unitary transformation that decouples the trilayer Hamiltonian into an effective bilayer and a monolayer Hamiltonian, we showed that the optical response is basically given by the (known) responses of the bilayer and monolayer systems.
+However, the coupled response of the bilayer and single-layer current densities also appears, and this is proportional to the in-plane magnetic response.
+This response is usually very weak and we verified this property by an estimate in the magic-angle regime.
+Our analysis can explain the practical absence of an in-plane orbital magnetic susceptibility in the alternating-twist trilayer graphene~\cite{Park21,Zeyu21}.

+We further applied an alternative unitary transformation that involves electric and {\em local} magnetic moments.
+In this way, we formulated coupled constitutive equations based on the total electric field and the local magnetic fields.
+Nevertheless, this magneto-electric coupling does not lead to optical activity, as no real chirality can persist in this mirror-symmetric setting.

-The results in this paper motivate further studies in the optical response of twisted multilayer systems.
-In fact, a naive scaling argument indicates that the magnetic response should increase monotonically with the number of layers.
-A detailed study of this behavior can be the subject of future work.
+The results in this paper motivate further studies on the electromagnetic response of twisted multilayer systems.
+In particular, the response of tetralayer systems will be the subject of future studies.

-\acknowledgments{The authors thank E. Kaxiras, M. Luskin, J.~T. Waters and Z. Zhu for discussions.
-The work of T.S. was supported by grant PID2020-113164GBI00 funded by MCIN/AEI/10.13039/501100011033, PID2023-146461NB-I00 funded by Ministerio de Ciencia, Innovaci\'on y Universidades as well as by the CSIC Research Platform on Quantum Technologies PTI-001.}
+\acknowledgments{The authors wish to thank E. Kaxiras, M. Luskin, J. T. Waters and Z. Zhu for useful discussions.
+The work of T.S. was supported by grant PID2020-113164GBI00 funded by MCIN/AEI/10.13039/501100011033, PID2023-146461NB-I00 funded by Ministerio de Ciencia, Innovaci\'on y Universidades as well as by the CSIC Research Platform on Quantum Technologies PTI-001.
+G.G-S. acknowledges support from the Spanish Ministry of Science, Innovation and Universities through the "María de Maeztu" Programme for Units of Excellence in R\&D (CEX2023-001316-M).}